openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    inheritance

-Section :ref:`Exceptions` discusses the powerful, commonly used mechanism for processing various kinds of unexpected events and situations that break the ‘ordinary’ program logic.
+Section :ref:`Exceptions` discusses the powerful, commonly used mechanism for the processing of various kinds of unexpected events and situations that break the ‘ordinary’ program logic.
 There are constructs to raise (‘throw’) exceptions, ‘catch’ them along the dynamic sequence of function calls, and handle them.
 Also, some support for exceptions is provided by the classes from the standard library (see :ref:`Standard Library`).

-Note that the exceptions mechanism is sometimes under criticism for being too time-consuming and unsafe, and some modern languages do not support the exceptions mechanism as discussed in this section.
+**Note**: The exceptions mechanism is sometimes under criticism for being too time-consuming and unsafe, and some modern languages do not support the exceptions mechanism as discussed in this section.
 That is why the expediency of adding this feature to the language is still under discussion.

-The |LANG| language supports writing concurrent applications in the form of *coroutines* (see :ref:`Coroutines`) that allow executing the functions concurrently while the *channels* through which the coroutines can produce results are asynchronous.
+The |LANG| language supports writing concurrent applications in the form of *coroutines* (see :ref:`Coroutines`) that allow to execute functions concurrently while the *channels* through which the coroutines can produce results are asynchronous.

-There is a basic set of language constructs supporting concurrency.
+There is a basic set of language constructs that support concurrency.
 A function that is to be launched asynchronously is marked by adding the ``async`` modifier to its declaration.
-In addition, any function (or lambda expression) can be launched as a separate thread explicitly by using the launch expression.
+In addition, any function---or lambda expression---can be launched as a separate thread explicitly by using the launch expression.

 .. index::